mattdean1/contentful-text-search/README.md

 >   Get our content from Contentful

-Use Contentful Sync API to keep a local copy of our content in Redis. because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.
+Use the Contentful Sync API to keep a local copy of our content in Redis - because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.

 We re-index all our content regularly via a cron job, and keep the index up to date via Contentful webhooks in between.